Pythonidaer/job-trend-analyzer/documents/project-spec.md

 #### Dashboard and Data Visualization

-- Users can access an interactive dashboard summarizing the most common hard skills, soft skills, and custom phrases.
+- Authenticated Users can access an interactive dashboard summarizing the most prevant hard skills, soft skills, and custom phrases.
 - Dashboards are filterable by job title, phrase type, and skill keyword.
-- Users can configure which dashboard tab they want to view.
+- Authenticated Users can configure which dashboard tab they want to view.
 - The dashboard may include the following visualizations:
   - Bar charts showing top skills and phrases
   - Word clouds showing frequency-weighted terms
   - Back-to-back bar charts comparing job roles
-  - Co-occurrence matrices for common skill pairings
+  - Heat charts
   - Pie charts showing the distribution of skill types
+- Authenticated Users can save notes to the bottom of their dashboard (Notes)

 #### Public vs. Private Data Access

 - An authenticated user's dashboard shows aggregated, filterable data from their own job postings.
-- Authenticated users have access to edit and manage their own data, while public users have local and read-only access to the demo.
+- Authenticated users have access to edit and manage their own data, while public users have local and read-only access to the demo only.

-#### Data Export (Optional)

-- Authenticated users can export their resumes in [TBD] format.
-- Exported data may include their global resume and the global "ideal candidate" resume.

 #### Notifications, Automation, and Future Features (Optional/Future)

 - Authenticated users who sign up for emails may receive notifications for new features.
 - The system may automate the process of uploading job postings in the future, once the API is integrated with AI features.
 - Authenticated Users can create views for specific queries.

 ### Architectural Requirements